What is the Best Electric Hand Planer? (2023)

 A wood planer is an essential tool for reducing the thickness and smoothing the surface of any piece of wood, but some models can ruin the surface or break and injure you.
-That’s why our experts have tested the best electric hand planers to ensure they are up to the task.
+That’s why my team and I have tested the best electric hand planers to ensure they are up to the task.

 • 16,500 RPM